kacikgoez/ProcessDiscovery/README.md

 This will build the docker images and run the dashboard.
 You can access the dashboard on http://localhost:80.

 ## User Interface
+### Overview
+#### Download the Event Log
+You can download the event log as a CSV file by clicking on the button "Download Event Log" in the top right corner of the dashboard.
+The event log will be downloaded as a CSV file.
+The event log contains a row for each event.
+The row contains information about the patient and the event (e.g., timestamp, event type).
+See [here](#extraction-of-the-event-log) for more information.
+You can use the event log to analyze the process using other tools such as ProM or PM4Py.

+### Tiles

 ## Features and Functions